Best Options Trading Platforms/Brokers Compared & Reviewed

 See Platform68% of retail investor accounts lose money when trading CFDs with this provider

-❓Methodology: We selected the best options trading platforms based on:
+❓Methodology: The Good Money Guide team selected the best options trading platforms based on:

-• Our reviewers’ own experiences testing the options trading platforms with real money
+• First-hand testing: Our reviewers’ own experiences testing the options trading platforms with real money

-• 30,000+ customer votes reviews in the Good Money Guide annual awards
+• Customer feedback: Over 30,000 customer votes in the Good Money Guide annual awards.

-• In-depth comparison of the features that make the options broker after hand-on analysis
+• Feature analysis: In-depth comparison of the features each option broker offers

 • City Index: Good Options Trading Broker For Spread Betting & CFDs